robrix/A-Swiftly-Tilting-Parser/A Swiftly Tilting Parser.md

 ^The derivative of terminal parsers is straightforward.
 Literals derive to a null parser containing the input when they match, and to empty otherwise.
 Null and empty both derive to empty.

+^Next we’ll look at the derivative of nonterminal parsers.

 ---

 # **NONTERMINAL DERIVATIVE in OBJC**